CHANCELLOR'S ADVISORY COUNCIL

 CHARGE, PURPOSE AND GROUND RULES

 The Chancellor's Advisory Council (CAC) is the primary district-wide, participatory governance leadership team that advises the chancellor on institutional planning, budgeting, and governance policies and procedures affecting the educational programs and services of the Foothill-De Anza Community College District.
 Members of the CAC advise and make recommendations to the chancellor regarding district goals and priorities that are of major importance to the district in providing opportunity and promoting quality, integrity, accountability and sustainability in carrying out the mission and goals of the district.
+CAC members serve as a conduit for cross-district communication on these issues, soliciting feedback from and disseminating reports and updates to constituency groups.

 PHILOSOPHY & MISSION